asahi-alarm/asahi-alarm/README.md

-# Asahi ALARM repo
+# Asahi ALARM

-These packages are for the Arch linux ARM variant of Asahi Linux.
+These packages are for the Arch Linux ARM (ALARM) variant of Asahi Linux.

 ## Switch from the old asahi repo to this one

+If you already have the (old) Asahi Linux Arch variant installed, you can follow the steps below to upgrade to our new packages.

-First import the signing key
+1. First import the signing key

 ```bash
 sudo pacman-key --recv-keys 12CE6799A94A3F1B5DDFFE88F576553597FB8FEB
 sudo pacman-key --lsign-key 12CE6799A94A3F1B5DDFFE88F576553597FB8FEB
 ```

-Create file `/etc/pacman.d/mirrorlist.asahi-alarm` with the following contents
+2. Create file `/etc/pacman.d/mirrorlist.asahi-alarm` with the following contents

 ```bash
 Server = https://github.com/asahi-alarm/asahi-alarm/releases/download/$arch
 ```

-Edit `/etc/pacman.conf` and remove the `[asahi]` section then add this section:
+3. Edit `/etc/pacman.conf` and remove the `[asahi]` section then add this section:

 ```
 [asahi-alarm]